Dirty Filthy Love: Plot

 Mark Furness (Sheen), once a successful architect, finds it increasingly difficult to control his "bad habits", such as climbing stairs in a strange sequence, swearing involuntarily and washing himself compulsively.
 His wife, Stevie (Griffith) asks him to leave their home, so he seeks solace with his best friends Nathan (Bower) and Kathy (Blakley), who take him under their wing.

 His life gets even worse when, at a meeting with his employers, he finds himself swearing uncontrollably and loses his job.
 Accepting that he is unwell, Mark visits a doctor, already convinced he is suffering from a brain tumour or meningitis.
-In the doctor's waiting room, another patient, Charlotte (Henderson), recognizes Mark's "habits" as symptoms of obsessive-compulsive disorder and Tourette syndrome, and invites him to a local self-help group she runs.
+In the doctor's waiting room, another patient, Charlotte (Henderson), recognizes Mark's "habits" as symptoms of obsessive–compulsive disorder and Tourette syndrome, and invites him to a local self-help group she runs.
 Mark finds it comforting that others share his disorder and with Charlotte's help, hopes to face his problems and win his wife back.

 Mark tries to beat his disease and begins to make some progress despite the news that his wife is petitioning him for divorce.
-While meeting her to discuss terms - after covering himself in chocolate powder to combat his obsessive cleanliness - Mark and Stevie have sex.
+While meeting her to discuss terms – after covering himself in chocolate powder to combat his obsessive cleanliness – Mark and Stevie have sex.
 Mark interprets this as a sign that they will be reunited, but Charlotte warns it is nothing but "sympathy sex", leading to an argument between the friends.
 Mark storms off to see Stevie, but realizes Charlotte was right when Stevie refuses to see him and noticing she is with another man in their marital house.

 This plunges Mark into depression.
 His disorders deteriorate and, cutting contact with his friends completely, he moves into a rundown bedsit.
 His situation gets worse still when (now with unkempt hair, matted beard and shabby clothes) he begins to stalk Stevie, convinced she has begun a relationship with another man.
 Almost unrecognizable, he even attacks his friend Nathan on the street thinking that Stevie is having an affair with him after seeing them hug.
-Nathan restrains Mark and tells him that she only asked to see him that very day, and that She wants Mark to stop phoning and stalking her otherwise she'll call the police on him.
+Nathan restrains Mark and tells him that she only asked to see him that very day, and that She wants Mark to stop phoning and stalking her otherwise she will call the police on him.